coinbase/mesh-sdk-go/server/README.md

 routes traffic to the correct controller.

 ### Controller
-Contollers are automatically generated code that specify an interface that a service must implement.
+Controllers are automatically generated code that specify an interface that a service must implement.

 ### Services